kayaman/philosophy/language/meaning_and_language.md

 ### Speaker intentions

 Herbert Paul Grice argued that speaker intentions determine meaning.
 Intentions are purposes or goals we have in acting.
 Intentions of a specific sort can account for certain sounds and marks on a page or computer screen **being meaningful**.
-He developed the theory on which a sentence
+He developed the theory on which a sentence has a particular meaning given a speaker's or writer's intentions.